AndryMBridge/AndrijaDesign.com/README.md

 Some functionalities tested on the web application www.andrijadesign.com.
 Requirement; TestCases - documented in PDF.
-Bug Reports - documented in Jira.
+Bug Report and Feature - documented in Jira.